rpbouman/huey/README.md

 From the DuckDB perspective, such external datasources take the form of "attached" databases.
 The SQL syntax to achieve this is the [```ATTACH```-statement](https://duckdb.org/docs/current/sql/statements/attach).
-The ```ATTACH``` statment has a flexible, type-dependent options section that's used to define the details of the attached database.
+The ```ATTACH``` statement has a flexible, type-dependent options section that's used to define the details of the attached database.

 The "attachment" is an abstraction that encapsulates a lot of the details of the external datastore:
 - In the most basic case, it's simply a pointer to a static file for the local duckdb engine to access and manage.
 This is what happens when you attach a DuckDB or SQLIte database file.